Organization of the Month: Bike Delco

 James Bergman, courtesy of James Bergman

-When Delaware County’s affiliate started out, it was first a lone advocate, then 15 hobbyists heeded the call to form a county action team in 2021, and now the group loosely numbers more than 200 members and allies.
+When Delaware County’s affiliate started out, it was first a lone advocate, then 15 volunteers heeded the call to form a county action team in 2021, and now the group loosely numbers more than 200 members and allies.

 The group works closely with the Delaware County Trails Alliance and the county planning department to advocate for trails dedicated to biking and walking throughout the county.
 Bergman is the vice chair of the Alliance.